mkbabb/pprint/README.md

 -   `break_long_text` - insert line breaks for long text
 -   `use_tabs` - use tabs instead of spaces for indentation

-There are also derive macros included for easy implementation:
+## Derive Macro

+Half of the library's development time was spent on the derive macro, allowing for easy pretty printing of essentially any type.
+Here's a trivial example:

 ```rust
 #[derive(Pretty)]